junxit/us-congress-bills-111/bill.md

 ## § 2.
 Laboratory and support space, Edgewater, Maryland

-- **(a)** *Authority To design and construct* The Board of Regents of the Smithsonian Institution is authorized to design and construct laboratory and support space to accommodate the Mathias Laboratory at the Smithsonian Environmental Research Center in Edgewater, Maryland.
+- **(a)** *Authority To design and construct* The Board of Regents of the Smithsonian Institution is authorized to design and construct laboratory and support space to accommodate the Mathias Laboratory at the Smithsonian Environmental Research Center in Edge­water, Maryland.
 - **(b)** *Authorization of appropriations* There is authorized to be appropriated to carry out this section a total of $41,000,000 for fiscal years 2009 through 2011.
 Such sums shall remain available until expended.

 ## § 3.
 Laboratory space, Gamboa, Panama